 Responding to the public’s questions about the deadly car crash involving the deputy, Sheriff Jim Mc Donnell has previously said that the rookie deputy and her supervising officer, who was sitting in the passenger seat, were responding to a call about a gunshot victim.
 The sheriff also confirmed that the deputy was training for patrol duties.

-Our best wrongful death attorneys here at Law Offices of Howard Craig Kornberg note that cases like this one, when someone – be it a sheriff deputy or civilian – acts negligently and, as a result, kills other people, are not uncommon.
+Our best wrongful death attorneys here at Law Offices of Howard Kornberg note that cases like this one, when someone – be it a sheriff deputy or civilian – acts negligently and, as a result, kills other people, are not uncommon.

 While a wrongful death case – if handled properly by an experienced attorney – can amount to hundreds of thousands or even millions of dollars in economic and non-economic damages, many Los Angeles residents suing for wrongful death while not being legally represented either obtain significantly less than expected or lose a lawsuit altogether.